h2oai/h2o-3/h2o-docs/new_look_docs/includes/StartH2O.rst

 From R
 ------

-To use H2O in R, follow the instructions on the `download page <http://h2o-release.s3.amazonaws.com/h2o/rel-turchin/5/index.html#R>`_.
+To use H2O in R, follow the instructions on the `R download page <http://h2o-release.s3.amazonaws.com/h2o/rel-turchin/5/index.html#R>`_.

 From Python
 -----------

-To use H2O in Python, follow the instructions on the `download page <http://h2o-release.s3.amazonaws.com/h2o/rel-turchin/5/index.html#Python>`_.
+To use H2O in Python, follow the instructions on the `Python download page <http://h2o-release.s3.amazonaws.com/h2o/rel-turchin/5/index.html#Python>`_.

 On Spark
 --------